bit-broker/website/content/en/docs/contributor/webhooks.md

 ### Timeseries End-point

 The timeseries end-point is used by BitBroker to get a timeseries information associated with an entity instance previously submitted into the catalog.

+Not all entity type will have timeseries associated with them.
+When they do, then this callback is vital, since no timeseries data points are held within [the catalog](/docs/concepts/catalog/) itself.
+Only the existence of timeseries and key metadata about them is stored.

 The timeseries end-point has the following signature: